 Hazelnut paste filling

-- 50 g Hazelnut paste 100% homemade or store bought
+- 50 g Hazelnut paste homemade hazelnut butter or store bought

 - Small amount of roasted chopped hazelnut optional

 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.